 Bryan Caulfield practices exclusively in the areas of personal injury and wrongful death law.
 Whether the claim has arisen from a car, motorcycle, pedestrian, or bicycle accident or another source, Bryan has the expertise and experience to handle the case.
-He has handled over 3,500 cases from start to finish in his over 20 year career, representing only individuals in their claims for compensation for injury or death arising out of negligence.
+He has handled over 3,500 cases from start to finish in his over 20 year career.

 While in law school, Bryan received numerous honors for his achievements.
 He was the Stetson University College of Law Mock Trial Champion in 1987.
-He was elected president of the Trial Advocacy Society at Stetson University College of Law in 1987.
-He was also selected by competition to Stetson’s Moot Court team where he argued simulated appellate court arguments.
+In 1987, he was elected president of the Trial Advocacy Society at Stetson University College of Law.
+He was also selected by competition to Stetson’s Moot Court team, where he argued simulated appellate court arguments.
 Bryan represented Stetson at the 1987 Robert Orseck Memorial Moot Court Competition at the Florida Bar Convention, where he was named the Best Oral Advocate of the Preliminary Round in which teams from every Florida Law School participated.
 He was also selected by competition to represent Stetson on their American Bar Association Mock Trial Team.
 He and his partner were regional champions and placed second in the nation among 220 teams representing every accredited law school in America in Dallas, Texas at the National ABA Convention in 1988.

 Upon graduation, Bryan, along with his trial team partner, received the Ralph Harris Farrell Award as outstanding advocates of their 1988 Stetson University College of Law graduating class.
 Bryan was selected for induction to the Order of Barristers.